YahuanShi/Academic-Projects/Automatic-Image-Analysis/README.md

 ## Exercises & Assignments

-Homework assignments are provided during the exercises and must be completed within two weeks.
 The exercises cover both theoretical questions and programming tasks.

-- Exercises are typically completed in small groups (3-4 students).
 - The practical implementation focuses on algorithms and frameworks introduced in lectures.

 ---